Tweddle v Atkinson: Facts

 John Tweddle and William Guy mutually agreed in writing to pay sums of money (£100 and £200, respectively) to Tweddle's son William (who was engaged to Guy's daughter).
 Guy then died before payment.
 John Tweddle died before he could sue for the money from Guys estate.
 When the estate would not pay, William Tweddle then sued Mr Atkinson, the executor of Guy's estate, for the promised £200.

 Judgment

 The court held that the suit would not succeed as no stranger to the consideration may enforce a contract, although made for his benefit.
-The court ruled that a promisee cannot bring an action unless the consideration of the promisee moved to him.
+The court ruled that a promisee cannot bring an action unless the consideration for the promise moved from him.
 Consideration must move from party entitled to sue upon the contract.
 No legal entitlement is conferred on third parties to an agreement.
 Third parties to a contract do not derive any rights from that agreement nor are they subject to any burdens imposed by it.
 It was left unanswered if the groom's father could have successfully sued the estate instead.